-Newly discovered 7m wide quartz vein in the Karuka stock-work area.
+The "Koesi Vein" - a 7m wide quartz vein in the Karuka stock-work area.

-Drilling plans were reviewed for the Karuka-Enterprise vein systems and stock-work areas in preparation for a recommencement of drilling in the current quarter
+Drilling plans have also been updated for the Enterprise diatreme and the other Karuka-Enterprise vein systems and stock-work areas in readiness for a recommencement of drilling.
+New extension drilling plans were also prepared for the Alpha West and East areas of the main Edie Lode, and the Surmans vein area.